babcockdavidr/SubForge/README.md

 **Compared to the original subcleaner:** SubScrubber extends subcleaner's detection engine with a full graphical interface, multi-format support (subcleaner only handles `.srt`), batch processing with a sensitivity slider, embedded subtitle scanning via ffprobe, MKVToolNix-based remuxing, an in-app regex editor, and is fully cross-platform compatible.
 Everything subcleaner does from the command line, SubScrubber does with a GUI (plus so much more).

 **Compared to online subtitle cleaners:** Online tools require uploading your subtitle files to a third-party server.
 SubScrubber runs entirely on your own machine.
 No files ever leave your computer.
 No accounts.
 No internet connection required at any point during use.
+No ads.
+To this author's knowledge, there are no online subtitle cleaners that support recursive folder search uploads, additional filetypes beyond `.srt`, and cleaning embedded subtitles, all of which SubScrubber excels at.

 ### Key properties